WodifyLLC/DynamoDB-Lambda-Helper/README.md

 - Delete = false: You can tell the function that you want to preview the data you wish to delete without deleting them.
 This makes the function behave like a GET function where it just returns data with the ability to page through the results.
 When you set the Delete=true then the function will delete the records from the database.
 - Verbose = true: This determines what is returned from the function after you delete records.
 If verbose is set to true the response will contain a result set of all the Ids that were deleted.
 If verbose is set to false then the response will just contain a count of the records that were deleted.
 NOTE: if you&#39;re deleting more than 1000 records the verbose will always be set to false.
 - DynamoDB doesn’t allow you to delete records with advanced filters (i.e. `WHERE Age > 11`).
 (Alternatively, we can delete a batch of records but only by supplying the Ids).
 We can delete a batch of records but only by supplying the Id.
 This function allows you to pass in advance filters and we can achieve that functionality by fetching the data with a GET operation and looping through each record and deleting them 1 by 1.
 This function can timeout if you try to delete a lot of records.
+- Lambda functions have a 3 seconds timeout window which can be configured up to 15mins.
+If the delete job can't complete before the timeout window it will return a status of how many records have been deleted and indicate that you can retry the function call to delete the remaining records.

 Output